Dr. Eva Grunfeld

 - Giblon Professor and Vice Chair (Research) Department of Family and Community Medicine, University of Toronto;

-- Chair, Institute Advisory Board on Chronic Conditions, Canadian Institute for Health Research;
+- Chair, Institute Advisory Board, Institute for Cancer Research, Canadian Institute for Health Research;

 - Professor, Institute for Health Policy, Management and Evaluation;

 - Professor, Dalla Lana School of Public Health.

 - Cancer survivorship;

 - Pragmatic clinical trials;

 - Integration of cancer care.